-Eat a Peach chronicles Chang's journey, laying bare his mistakes and feelings of otherness and inadequacy.
-Along the way, Chang gives us a penetrating look at restaurant life, balancing his deep love for the kitchen with unflinching honesty about the industry's history of brutishness and its uncertain future.
+Eat a Peach chronicles Chang's journey to becoming one of the most influential chefs of his generation.
+Laying bare his mistakes and feelings of otherness and inadequacy, Chang gives us a penetrating look at restaurant life...

 Full of humour and honesty, it provides nourishment and a sense of solidarity

 Dave Chang’s writing is honest and vulnerable.
 As a child of immigrants, the DNA of his story spoke to me.
 Now I just have to keep up with his drive and tenacity!